Gowanus Canal Conservancy 40.674416° N -73.99699° W

 Lunch Notes

-There is no area available for lunch on site.
-There is outdoor, waterfront bench seating at the Gowanus Canal Sponge Park and Whole Foods store, both within a 15-20 minute walk.
+For walking tour and site visit attendees there is outdoor, waterfront bench seating at the Gowanus Canal Sponge Park and Whole Foods store.

 Bathroom Notes